 All Things Considered

-As of now, it looks like you’re completely capable—and allowed under Doordash’s Terms of Service—to order and fulfil your own order.
+As of now, it looks like you’re completely capable—and allowed under Doordash’s Terms of Service—to order and fulfill your own order.
 Once in a while, you can take advantage of the convenience and your current location.